50 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 Craft by Christina Spalatin – Country Woman, October/November 2017

 Getting a head start on your DIY Halloween decorations is the best way to save time.
-But you can also save money by making cheap Halloween decorations like this yarn pumpkin created by Debbie from One Little Project.
-Her step-by-step instructions will show you just how easy DIY Halloween décor can be.
+But you can also save money by making cheap Halloween decorations like this yarn pumpkin.

 Floating Cheesecloth Ghost

 Make your house spookier than ever with these cloth ghosts that you can hang practically anywhere.
 Everyone will think you bought these at the store when really they’re just cheap Halloween decorations you made yourself!
-Here are all the materials you’ll need and how to make them.
+Find out the spookiest ghost story from every state.